-Options are examples of derivatives (also called contingent claims).
+Options are examples of [pl]derivative (also called [pl]contingent claim).
 A derivative is an investment whose value is itself determined by the value of some other underlying base asset.
-For example, a \$100 side bet that a Van Gogh painting-the base asset-will sell for more than \$5 million at auction is an example of a contingent claim, because the bet's payoffs are derived from the value of the Van Gogh painting (the underlying base asset).
+For example, a \$100 side bet that a Van Gogh painting the base asset-will sell for more than \$5 million at auction is an example of a contingent claim, because the bet's payoffs are derived from the value of the Van Gogh painting (the underlying base asset).
 Similarly, a contract that states that you will make a cash payment to me that is equal to the square of the price per barrel of oil in 2010 is a contingent claim, because it depends on the price of an underlying base asset (oil).